 The space for your garden solely depends on what you want to grow.
 This seems simple yet lots of people get into trouble because of not thinking about space.

 Think about the type and number of plants you want to grow.
-I am an avid vegetable gardener so for example purposes, I will use my garden needs.

 I love to grow vegetables and herbs.
 I decided on my 5 favorite herbs and 5 favorite vegetables.
 You should decide on the types of things you want to grow based on what you actually eat or use.